 What Causes Choking in Puppies?

-Aside from swallowing a foreign object, which many puppies will try to do at some point in their lives, there are a few medical conditions which can cause choking or symptoms similar to choking.
+Aside from swallowing a foreign object, which many puppies try to do at some point in their lives, there are a few medical conditions that can cause choking or symptoms similar to those of choking.

 - Puppy strangles, an autoimmune disease that causes swelling of the lymph nodes can cause choking or coughing if left untreated.

 - Respiratory infections—often referred to by the catch-all term kennel cough—can cause a puppy's airway to become temporarily blocked, leading to coughing and choking.

 Don't delay treatment if your attempts to help your dog are unsuccessful—speed to the emergency room for help.
 And be careful: If you reach into your choking dog's mouth while it's still conscious, you're almost guaranteeing that the animal will bite you.
 Only reach into its mouth if the dog has lost consciousness.

 - Restrain your puppy.
 You can’t help your dog if it's flailing around, and it may bite you out of panic when you try to look inside its mouth.